aerinon/ALttPDoorRandomizer/README.md

 of the itempool will respect the algorithm setting.
 Music for dungeons is randomized so it cannot be used as a tell for which dungeons contain pendants and crystals; finding a Map for a dungeon will allow the overworld map to display its prize.

+## Dungeon-Only Progression Items

+This setting places Progression Items, Mail Upgrades and Heart Containers only in Dungeons.
+11 Overworld Locations are also considered Dungeon Locations:
+Link's House, Sahasrahla, Pyramid Fairy (2), Lumberjack Tree, Pedestal, and 5 more depending on Mode: in Open/Standard/Retro: Uncle Tunnel (2) and Sahasrahla's Hut (3), and in Inverted: Hype Cave (5).
+The player always starts with 10 bombs.
+Only works with the balanced (default), vt26 and vt25 fill algorithms.
+If combined with Triforce Hunt, the goal is to collect 10 out of 15 Triforce Pieces.

 ## Retro

 This setting turns all Small Keys into universal Small Keys that can be used in any dungeon and are distributed across the world.